Lee and Herring: Break-up

-Lee and Herring went their separate ways at the end of the 1990s and have both enjoyed major fringe and mainstream fame.
+Lee and Herring went their separate ways at the end of the 1990s.
 Stewart Lee retired from stand-up comedy in the early 2000s, a time in which he co-wrote Jerry Springer – The Opera and directed Attention Scum! for Simon Munnery.
-He made a comeback to stand-up in 2005, touring very successful shows, and has written and performed four series of his own BBC 2 television show Stewart Lee's Comedy Vehicle.
+He made a comeback to stand-up in 2005, touring shows, and has written and performed four series of his own BBC Two television show Stewart Lee's Comedy Vehicle.
 In 2018, he was named the best current English-language comedian in the world by The Times.

 Richard Herring went on to write the sitcoms Time Gentlemen Please for Sky One with Al Murray, and You Can Choose Your Friends (which was loosely based on his own family) for ITV, and worked on the third series of Little Britain as script editor.
 Herring has written, performed and toured with a number of successful comedy shows including Christ on a Bike, Hitler Moustache and We're All Going To Die, building up an audience through the medium of podcasts which include Collings and Herrin with Andrew Collins and his interview show Richard Herring's Leicester Square Theatre Podcast.
-2013 is his 22nd year at the Edinburgh Festival Fringe, where he has performed 10 different stand-up shows in as many years.
+By 2025 he had performed in 27 editions of the Edinburgh Festival Fringe, in a total of 44 shows.